phoenixframework/phoenix_guides/docs/ecto.md

    $ mix ecto.migrate
 ```

-A couple files were generated with this task.
+A couple of files were generated with this task.
 First, we have a `user.ex` file, containing our Ecto schema with our schema definition of the fields we passed to the task.
 Next, a migration file was generated inside `priv/repo/migrations` which will create our database table that our schema maps to.

 With our files in place, let's follow the instructions and run our migration.
 If the repo hasn't been created yet, run the mix ecto.create task.
 Next we can run: